Treasury Yields, How They Work, and How They Affect the Economy

 This shows that investors had become less optimistic about long-term growth.
 They required a lower yield to tie up their money for longer.

-Rates will go up in the end, either in 2017 or 2018.
-The Fed started raising the fed funds rate in December 2015.
+Rates began rising in 2017 and will continue to do so in 2018.
+The Fed started raising the fed funds rate beginning in December 2015.
 As investors receive more yield for short-term bills, they'll expect a better return for longer-term notes.
 For more, see When Will Interest Rates Go Up?

 In the medium-term, there are ongoing pressures to keep yields pretty low.
 Economic uncertainty in the European Union keeps investors buying traditionally safe U.S. Treasurys.
 Foreign investors, China, Japan and oil-producing countries in particular, need dollars to keep their economies functioning.
 The best way to collect dollars is by purchasing Treasury products.
 The popularity of U.S. Treasurys has kept yields below 6 percent for the last seven years.
 For more, see Three Ways to Measure the Value of the Dollar.